Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/openstack.md

 ![](../../../.gitbook/assets/deployment-vprotect-openstack-ceph.png)

 vProtect supports OpenStack with Ceph RBD volumes.
-Here is an example of a typical \(expected\) section that needs to be added in `cinder.conf` for Ceph in OpenStack environment:
+Here is an example of a typical \(expected\) section that needs to be added in `cinder.conf` for Ceph in the OpenStack environment:

 ```text
 [rbd]